I am not a morning person.

 Something special happens when you are willing to pay a cost.

 Not that we should ever bargain with God or think that we could earn something from Him.
 Not that God is such a hard master that He demands payment for things.
-He gives freely––if we really understood that, we would probably live quite differently than we do––but He also knows how to reward those who seek Him.
+God gives freely––if we really understood that, we would probably live quite differently than we do––but God also knows how to reward those who seek Him.

-When we pay a cost to seek Him, He responds.
+When we pay a cost to seek Him, God responds.

-Unless I’m willing to pay a cost, I don’t really want something––whether it’s a pair of shoes or a deeper level of intimacy with a person.
-When I pay a cost, I get that clarity.
+Unless I’m willing to pay a cost, I don’t really want something, whether it’s a pair of shoes or a deeper level of intimacy with a person.
+When I pay a cost, I gain clarity.
 Oh, I really value this person.
-Oh, this isn’t just a habit or the path of least resistance––this is something I want.
+Oh, this isn’t just a habit or the path of least resistance, this is something I want.
 That clarity in itself is valuable, but God gives even more.

 Or maybe not even new things, just the right things in the right moment.

-Usually what happens is He uncovers some sadness, some disappointment or hurt I’ve been hiding down in the deep dark part of my heart.
-I’ve hidden it so deep I’ve started to believe it doesn’t exist.
+Usually what happens is that God uncovers some sadness, some disappointment or hurt I’ve been hiding down in the deep dark part of my heart.
+I’ve hidden it so deep that I’ve started to believe it doesn’t exist.
 But with one gentle touch, it all comes to the surface.
 Ugly, confusing, shattering.

-And that’s when He says something utterly unexpected that sends a beam of light precisely on the spot I needed it.
+And that’s when God says something utterly unexpected that sends a beam of light precisely pinpointed on that tender spot.
 What was dark isn’t dark anymore.
-Or at least one aspect is visible that wasn’t before.
+What was scary or heavy has become lighter.
 And I am changed.

-He is always the same, but somehow, as I behold His face, He keeps changing me.
+God is always the same, but somehow, as I behold His face, God keeps changing me.

 What cost are you willing to pay to go deeper in your relationship with Him?